On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Results

 \begin{remark} Remarkably, many impossibility results rule out that every voter is a nominator.
-For instance, \citet{DuSc00a}, \citet{Beno02a}, and \citet{Sato08a} invoke axioms prohibiting that every voter is a nominator.
-Moreover, a crucial step in the computer-generated proofs of Theorem 3.1 by \citet{BBEG16a} and Theorem 1 by \citet{BSS19a} is to show that there is some voter who is no nominator. \Cref{lem:NU} gives intuition about why these assumptions and observations are important. \end{remark}
+For instance, \shortciteA{DuSc00a}, \shortciteA{Beno02a}, and \shortciteA{Sato08a} invoke axioms prohibiting that every voter is a nominator.
+Moreover, a crucial step in the computer-generated proofs by \shortciteA[Theorem~3.1]{BBEG16a} and \shortciteA[Theorem~1]{BSS19a} is to show that there is a voter who is not a nominator. \Cref{lem:NU} shows that these assumptions and observations imply the existence of a decisive group of size $n-1$, which is in conflict with strategyproofness as defined by the above authors.
+Intuitively, a decisive group of size $n-1$ is already too small to allow for their notions of strategyproofness. \end{remark}